JEThornley/COMM420/content/session10/demo4.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

-title = "Robo-Advisors"
-subtitle = "Dr. Riordan"
+title = "Blockchain Explained" subtitle = "IBM Cloud & Sai Vennam"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.